 sign_payload = {timestamp} + "." + {nonce} + "." + {requestBody}

-- For GET / DELETE methods without a request body: Use an empty string for
+- For GET/DELETE methods without a request body: Use an empty string for

 {requestBody}

-- Signing algorithm:
+- Signature algorithm:

 HMAC-SHA256(sign_payload, secret_key) → lowercase hex string